Wind-WindKids/winding/samples/sophieandwind/frost.md

 --
 @left: portrait-oriented, text
 He felt something was wrong.
-But it would be months before he understood
+But it would be months before he understood that it wasn’t only her rib that fractured, but something unseen between them as well.
-that something else had been hurt that day,
-something no one could protect.

 This time they were flying to California together.
 Sophie wanted to study at Wind’s school,